 Purchasing a cash value life insurance policy might be a good idea under the following circumstances.

-If, at any point during the coverage period, you decide that you no longer need lifelong coverage, you can surrender your policy.
+If you decide that you no longer need lifelong coverage, you can surrender your policy.
 Once you do, the insurer will pay you the accumulated cash value.